-Have you heard of the term Phlebotomy?
-If you have ever needed blood work, there is a large chance that the person performing the blood draw was a Phlebotomist.
-When a Medical Assistant completes this task, they are performing the function of a Phlebotomist.
-A Phlebotomist, also called a Phlebotomy Technician, is an allied health professional trained to draw blood from a patient for clinical or medical testing, transfusions, donations, or research.
+If you ever need blood work, there is a good chance that the person performing the blood draw will be a phlebotomist.
+A phlebotomist, also called a phlebotomy technician, is an allied health professional trained to draw blood for clinical or medical testing, transfusions, blood donations, or research.
 Phlebotomists perform an essential function within healthcare environments.
 If you are interested in becoming a phlebotomist, read about Arizona College’s Medical Assisting with Phlebotomy training.

 - Greeting customers, receiving written orders from physicians, verifying the identity of the patient, and confirming that medical records are correct

-- Assembling tools and equipment which will be necessary for the procedure
+- Assembling tools and equipment necessary for procedures

-- Briefly explaining procedure to patient to create an environment of trust and comfort
+- Briefly explaining procedures to patients to create an environment of trust and comfort

 - Disinfecting areas for blood collection and treating collection areas after the procedure is performed

-- Treating collection area, and labeling all tubes used for blood collection
+- Labeling all tubes used for blood collection

 - Inputting patient information into computer systems